Sometimes you think everything’s been taken care of.

 Jeremy needed to figure out what to do next.
-At first he hadn’t slept well that night after Leo had attacked him; he woke up from a dream about Leo coming back to shoot him.
+At first he hadn’t slept well the night after Leo had attacked him; he woke from a nightmare about Leo coming back to shoot him.
 Then he had a hard time falling back asleep.
 But he finally crashed for good at eleven-thirty.
 He didn’t wake until the alarm sounded next to Mike’s side of the bed, and it woke Jeremy as well.
 He let out a loud, long yawn.

 “Morn’n,” Mike mumbled.

 Mike leaned over and kissed Jeremy.
 Then he laid back and asked, “How’d you sleep?”

 “Okay.
 I slept mostly all the way through until your alarm clock started ringing.
 That brings up a question.
 Why do you have an alarm clock that rings instead of a clock radio?”